 In addition to kicking off a new year, Jan.
-1, 2021, ushered in several changes to programs and financial issues affecting seniors.
-The most notable is a slight increase in Social Security benefits, but there are several other important developments seniors and those planning for retirement should know about.
-We'll take a closer look at important changes you should be aware of in 2021 below!
+1, 2022, ushered in several changes to programs and financial issues affecting seniors.
+The most notable is a significant increase in Social Security benefits, but there are several other essential developments seniors and those planning for retirement should know about.
+We'll take a closer look at important changes you should be aware of in 2022 below!

-An increase to federal benefits will affect an estimated 70 million people, according to the U.S. Social Security administration.
-The increase (just over a percentage point) is small but reflects an uptick in the rate of inflation.
-Here's a look at the financial impact of the cost-of-living adjustment (COLA) for different types of beneficiaries:
+2022 marks the largest Social Security cost-of-living adjustment (COLA) in 40 years.1 This increase in federal benefits affects an estimated 70 million people, according to the U.S. Social Security Administration.
+Here's a look at the estimated financial impact of the COLA adjustment based on averages for different types of Social Security beneficiaries:

-In addition to the small adjustment, which equates to less than $250 per year for a typical retiree, there are some changes to the funding mechanism for Social Security benefits.
-The payroll tax, which provides the program's funding, will remain at the same rate, but the maximum taxable earnings will rise from $137,700 to $142,800.
-This figure has risen annually since 2016.
+There are also some changes to the funding mechanism for Social Security benefits.
+The payroll tax, which provides the program's funding, remains at the same rate, but the maximum taxable earnings rose from $142,800 to $147,000.
+This figure has increased annually since 2016.

 Earnings Test Limit Increases Slightly